-The US continues to be our biggest market and we are seeing significant growth in our still relatively new Canadian market.
-We continue to perform well in the UK but this is a much more subdued environment than North America.
-The US rental market is five times bigger than the UK and we continue to capitalise on the structural changes in that market, as customers adapt to renting equipment rather than owning it.
-Our Canadian business is still smaller than our UK business but is growing rapidly.
-We have expanded our presence in Canada significantly and are excited by the opportunities we see there.
-We expect the Canadian market to develop similarly to the US, as customers get more used to renting a wider variety of equipment and more familiar with the Availability, Reliability and Ease we deliver.
-Our aim is to continue to grow the business wherever we are in the economic cycle.
-Strong markets in the US and Canada, and a stable one in the UK, mean we continue to perform very well.
+The US continues to be our largest market and we see significant potential in our newest market, Canada.
+The UK market is a much more subdued environment than North America and during the year we have taken action to realign the business for the future with a simplification of the go-to-market message and leveraging the cross-selling opportunities across the platform.
+As part of this process, the business has been rebranded Sunbelt Rentals UK.
+The US rental market is six to seven times bigger than the UK and we continue to capitalise on the structural changes in that market, as customers continue to adapt to renting equipment rather than owning it.
+Our Canadian business is still smaller than our UK business but has grown rapidly and we are excited by the opportunities we see there.
+We expect the Canadian market to develop in a manner similar to the US, as customers get more accustomed to renting a wider variety of equipment and more familiar with the Availability, Reliability and Ease we deliver.
+Our aim is to continue to grow the business wherever we are in the economic cycle and no matter what unprecedented circumstances face the world.

 The breadth of our markets

 Our markets continue to broaden, in terms of geography, range of equipment rented and the applications for which our equipment is used.
 The graphic below shows the growing diversity of end markets that are using our equipment more and more.
 In many cases, this is the same equipment just used for a different purpose.
 A significant proportion of our fleet was developed originally for the construction industry but is now used in applications varying from film and TV production to putting up Christmas decorations.
 We are reaching these broadening markets as a result of our scale, advancement of our market cluster strategy and specialty business evolution - all positioned to give great service to our customers through our corporate mantra, Availability, Reliability and Ease.
 For any one of these markets, there is also a wide range of equipment used.
-For example, on large festival sites such as Lollapalooza in Chicago or Glastonbury in the UK, we may have 400-500 pieces of equipment of all different types and sizes.
 Equipment that previously would not have been rented is now part of the rental mix.
 This is particularly the case with the ongoing structural change most noticeable in the US and Canada.

-Construction continues to be busy but we are seeing lots of growth in general equipment and specialty businesses in areas such as special events and maintenance.
-A big change in recent years has been the increase in rentals taking place in ordinary square footage under roof applications every day, throughout our business and we expect this trend to continue.
+Construction is a core part of our end markets but we continue to see plenty of growth opportunity in general equipment and specialty businesses in areas such as special events and maintenance.
+A big change in recent years has been the increase in rentals taking place in ordinary square footage under roof applications every day, and we expect this trend to continue once lockdown measures are eased.
+In the final quarter of 2019/20 we saw high demand for our emergency response services for which we are well known after working on so many natural disasters, including tornadoes and hurricanes.

 Markets we serve